OpenPrograms/Fingercomp-Programs/gist/README.md

 * Internet card (HTTP requests have to be enabled in mod's configuration).

 ## Options
-If uploading, pass file list as arguments with the following format: `<path to local file>=<gist filename with .extension>`
+If uploading, provide file list as arguments with the following format: `<path to local file>=<gist filename with .extension>`

 * `-p`
   * Upload files to gist.